mohamedhafidi33/Matsecom-Project/README.md

 Most IDEs support Run Configurations, with wizards for using maven matching to your project.

+## Build configurations

+If you have trouble with the build compilation, check your JAVA_HOME system environment variable.
+Please set your JDK to version 17 .

 # Build project

 Run `mvn install` (or wrapper call `mvnw install`).